jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-9.md

-+++
+---
+heading: "Chapters 6-8"
+title: "Conquests made by a Monarchy"
+weight: 8
-title= "Conquests made by a Monarchy" heading= "Chapter 9" date= 2015-09-28 image= "/covers/spirit.jpg" author= "Montesquieu" description= "A monarchy should not conquer beyond the natural limits of its government" linkb= "/research/montesquieu/spirit-of-the-laws/book-10/chapter-6" linkbtext= "Chapter 6" linkf= "/research/montesquieu/spirit-of-the-laws/book-10/chapter-14" linkftext= "Chapter 14"
+description: "A monarchy should not conquer beyond the natural limits of its government"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---